cedy88/RecoilMacro/README.md

-A Simple very small recoil macro with mouse_event. some people asked for this so i decided to make small repo for new people who are new in c++
+A Simple very small recoil macro with mouse_event. some people asked for this so i decided to make small repo for new people who are new in c++.